 Different Types Of Wine Decanters

-As we mentioned before, wine decanters typically have flattened bottoms and long necks.
+As I mentioned before, wine decanters typically have flattened bottoms and long necks.

 However, they don't all follow this design practice.